TheHighestBit/logpeek-server/README.md

 TODO:
- - Create logic for reading in new log entries via a cron job
+ - Add a button the frontend that would force a log buffer refresh.
  - Create snackbar for displaying errors/messages
  - Add support for HTTPS via self-signed certs
  - Respond from the API with the correct response codes